-If it is an official visit then the gift is usually left at the hotel (or alternatively given to a representative of the receiving country to take back to the hotel).
-The visiting country may, if they wish, present their gift at a meeting/dinner/reception - but usually informally - ie not a lot of fanfare, usually at the end of a speech.
+For official visits gifts are usually left at the hotel (or alternatively given to a representative of the receiving country to take back to the hotel).
+The visiting country may, if they wish, present their gift at a meeting/dinner/reception - but usually informally - i.e. not a lot of fanfare, usually at the end of a speech.
 Certain colour combinations should be avoided - i.e. white, red and black (Nazi flag), red, black and green (Palestinian flag).

 Gifts should be kept to within a reasonable price range; expensive gifts would be inappropriate.
-Gifts of a value greater than 350INS cannot be accepted by Members of the Knesset.
+Gifts of a value greater than 250INS cannot be accepted by Members of the Knesset.

-Any pork products, any shelled seafood, in fact all foodstuffs should be avoided.
-Any books or pictures that allude to the New Testament of the Bible, any books of World War 2 or the Holocaust, anything alluding to Christmas, anything to do with Christianity (or any other faith), no calendars (Christian year differs from the Jewish and Moslem year).
+Any pork products, any shelled seafood - generally best to avoid foodstuffs.
+Any books or pictures that allude to the New Testament of the Bible, any books of World War 2 or the Holocaust, anything alluding to Christmas, anything to do with Christianity (or any other faith), no calendars (Christian year differs from the Jewish and Muslim year).
 In general anything with a religious theme should be avoided in case of offence.